Genusbiz/docs/developers/defining-an-app-model/getting-started/search-and-organize.md

 Groups are primarily used to break up content into broadly identifiable selections.
 While not being highly effective for finding specific information, it can help you  filter out somewhat irrelevant data.

-To group one or more objects in the same group, select model objects, right-click the selection, and click **Change Group**.
+To group one or more model objects in the same group, select model objects, right-click the selection, and click **Change Group**.
 If you do not want the selected objects to be grouped, click **None**.

 Model object selection is only available in _tables_ listing model objects.